microsoft/fluent-ui-react/specs/Accessibility.md

 ## Screen reader support
 User needs to be able to interact with the application using:
-- screen reader with virtual cursor navigation
+- screen reader with virtual cursor navigation (browse mode)
-- screen reader witout virtual cursor navigation
+- screen reader witout virtual cursor navigation (application mode)

 All requirements for keyboard navigation are valid in both of these screen reader use cases.
 User needs to be able to understand which element is focused and how he can interact with it just based on the information provided by the screen reader.